-This paper discusses both theoretical and practical aspects of solving the non-linear multivariate systems associated with the security of QUAD.
+This paper discusses both theoretical and practical aspects of solving the nonlinear multivariate systems associated with the security of QUAD.
 Our analysis produces the following conclusions regarding the security of QUAD:

 - Section 4: For a surprisingly wide range of parameters (which we call "broken" parameters), a feasible computation distinguishes the QUAD output stream from uniform; in fact, an attacker can compute QUAD's secret internal state from a few output blocks.
-For example, QUAD(256, 20, 20), one of the three QUAD parameter choices for which timings were reported in the QUAD talk at Eurocrypt 2006, is breakable in approximately 2 cycles. - Section 5: For an even wider range of parameters (which we call "unprovable"), a feasible attack breaks the "hard problem" underlying QUAD.
-For example, the "hard problems" underlying QUAD(16, 40, 40) and QUAD(256, 20, 20) are breakable in approximately 2 and 2 cycles respectively.
-An "unprovable" instance can therefore never be provably secure.
-This does not mean that the QUAD instance is breakable!
+For example, QUAD(256, 20, 20), one of the three QUAD instances for which timings were reported in the QUAD talks at Eurocrypt 2006 and SAC 2006 [5], is breakable in no more than 2 cycles. - Section 5: For an even wider range of parameters (which we call "unprovable"), a feasible attack breaks the "hard problem" underlying QUAD.
+For example, the "hard problems" underlying QUAD(16, 40, 40) and QUAD(256, 20, 20) are breakable in approximately $2^{71}$ and $2^{45}$ cycles respectively.
+An "unprovable" instance can never be provably secure.
+This does not mean that the QUAD instance is breakable! - Section 6: For an extremely wide range of parameters (which we call "unproven"), including QUAD(256, 20, 20), QUAD(16, 40, 40), QUAD(2, 160, 160), and QUAD(2, 256, 256), a "loosely feasible" attack breaks the "hard problem" underlying QUAD.
+"Loosely feasible" means that the attack time is smaller than

-• Section 6: For an extremely wide range of parameters (which we call "unproven"), including QUAD(256, 20, 20), QUAD(16, 40, 40), QUAD(2, 160, 160), and QUAD(2, 256, 256), a "loosely feasible" attack breaks the "hard problem" underlying QUAD.
-"Loosely feasible" means that the attack time is smaller than $2^{80}L$ where L is the looseness factor in QUAD's "provable security" theorem.
+$2^{80}L$ where L is the looseness factor in QUAD's "provable security" theorem.
 This does not mean that the proof is in error, and it does not mean that the QUAD instance is breakable!

-Our algorithm analysis-in particular, our examination of XL-Wiedemann-may also be useful for readers interested in other applications of solving systems of multivariate equations.
+Our algorithm analysis-in particular, our analysis of XL-Wiedemann-may also be useful for readers interested in other applications of solving systems of multivariate equations.

 We do not claim that all QUAD parameters are broken, or unprovable, or unproven.
-For q fixed, a security reduction essentially means: if $\mathcal{MQ}$ is exponential in n, then so is QUAD.
-In fact, all of our attacks against QUAD(q, n, n) also have cost growing exponentially with n when q is fixed.
+All of our attacks against QUAD(q, n, n) have cost growing exponentially with n when q is fixed.
 The problem for QUAD is that-especially for large q-the base of the exponential is surprisingly small, so n must be surprisingly large to achieve proven security against these attacks.

 We see ample justification for future investigation of QUAD.
-The QUAD security argument is that a feasible attack against QUAD(q, n, n) for moderately large n would imply an advance in attacks against the $\mathcal{MQ}$ problem, the problem of solving systems of multivariate quadratic equations over finite fields:
+The QUAD security argument is that a feasible attack against QUAD(q, n, n) for moderately large nwould imply an advance in attacks against the $\mathcal{MQ}$ problem, the problem of solving systems of multivariate quadratic equations over finite fields:

-Problem $\mathcal{MQ}$ : Solve the system $P_1 = P_2 = \cdots = P_m = 0$ , where each $P_i$ is a quadratic polynomial in $\mathbf{x} = (x_1, \dots, x_n)$ .
+Problem $\mathcal{MQ}$ : Solve the system $P_1 = P_2 = \cdots = P_m = 0$ , where each $P_i$ is a quadratic polynomial in $\mathbf{x} = (x_1, \ldots, x_n)$ .
 All coefficients and variables are in the field K = GF(q).

-This is a well-known difficult problem [18] and the basis for multivariate public-key cryptosystems [14, 25].
+This is a well-known difficult problem [20] and the basis for multivariate-quadratic public-key cryptosystems [16,27].
 However, we are concerned by the choice of QUAD(2, 160, 160), QUAD(16, 40, 40), and QUAD(256, 20, 20) as the subjects of speed reports in the QUAD talk at Eurocrypt 2006.
-QUAD(256, 20, 20) is now broken; no extension of the security arguments presented in [5] will ever prove QUAD(16, 40, 40) secure; and QUAD(2, 160, 160), while apparently secure in practice, is currently rather far from being provably secure.
+QUAD(256, 20, 20) is now broken; no extension of the security arguments in [7] will ever prove QUAD(16, 40, 40) secure; and QUAD(2, 160, 160), while apparently unbroken, is currently rather far from being provably secure.
 There is no single QUAD stream cipher that simultaneously provides the advertised levels of speed and provable security.
 We recommend that future QUAD evaluations stop describing QUAD as "a stream cipher" and start carefully distinguishing between different choices of the QUAD parameters.

-1.3 Previous work
+1.3 Previous Work